2CA: 2000s

+On 14 November 2001, the station celebrated its 70th anniversary with 2CA's first and longest serving employee, George Barlin.

-In 2004 Grant Broadcasters purchased part ownership of Radio Canberra Pty Ltd (2CA & 2CC) to form a joint venture with the Capital Radio Network.
-2CA broadcasts to the Canberra and Southern tablelands region of NSW, including Yass, Bungendore and Queanbeyan.
+In June 2004 Grant Broadcasters purchased part ownership of Radio Canberra Pty Ltd (2CA & 2CC) to form a joint venture with the Capital Radio Network.
+2CA broadcasts to the Canberra and Southern Tablelands region of NSW, including Yass, Bungendore and Queanbeyan.
 The 5000 Watt AM signal travels as far as Braidwood, Cowra, Gundagai, Cooma and Goulburn.
 In addition to the AM transmission, 2CA also broadcasts from Black Mountain Tower in Digital (DAB+), as well as streaming its program on its website at www.2ca.com.au and other streaming platforms.

-In 2019, 2CA and its sister station 2CC moved into state of the art purpose built studios on Bellenden St, Crace, in a multi-million dollar broadcasting complex, the Canberra Radio Centre.
+In 2019, 2CA and its sister station 2CC moved into state of the art purpose built studios on Bellenden Street, Crace, in a multi-million dollar broadcasting complex, the Canberra Radio Centre.

 On 27 September 2021, 2CA was rebranded as 2JAB to encourage people to get COVID-19 vaccinations.

 Programming

 From its inception until the arrival of television in Canberra in 1962, 2CA was the only commercial broadcaster in the city.
 Its programming schedule for its first few decades followed a magazine format of news, light music, game shows, radio serials and comedy programs.
 National radio programmes like Pick-a-box, Nestlé's Theatre Royal, and Caltex Plays were staples on the station.
 The 2CA Book Club was a locally produced series featuring dramatised presentations of famous novels.
 For the Defence was produced in the 1950s featured fictionalised recreations of authentic criminal trials from the United States and Britain, presented from the viewpoint of the defence.
 Garema Airtime was a radio series broadcast from J.B.
 Young’s Emporium in Garema Place, Canberra.